Norwell MA Homes & Real Estate

 Norwell is a Plymouth County town that was settled as part of Scituate in 1634 and officially came to be known as South Scituate in 1849.
 It was once inhabited by indigenous people who lived off the land and water sources in the area until the early 1600s when they unfortunately succumbed to a major disease outbreak.
 Norwell didn’t get its present-day name until 1888, becoming the namesake of Henry Norwell, a dry goods merchant and businessman who used his wealth to help maintain the town.
 It relied first upon agriculture and later the shipbuilding industry (because of the river) as major sources of income through the 19th century.

 The waterways still hold value in town today.
 Almost one third of the 21-square-mile town is bordered by the North River.
 Much of the town’s border with Hanover is marked by Third Herring Brook.
 Although Route 3 passes through the town, there are no exits directly within the town.
 However, two exit ramps will lead you quite quickly into the town.
-Route 123 is Main Street and Norwell’s major throughway, while Route 53 or Washington Street is the main business area near Assinippi and Jacobs Pond which has restaurants, grocery stores and small shops.
+Route 123 is Main Street and Norwell’s major throughway, while Route 53 or Washington Street is the main business area.
+Along Route 53 near Assinippi and Jacobs Pond area has restaurants, grocery stores and small shops.
 Boston Magazine ranked Norwell #2 of South Shore towns to live in and it has a history of being very safe.
 The population is about 11,000.

 Norwell’s public school system consists of two elementary schools (preschool through fifth grade).
 The Grace F. Cole Elementary School is in the western part of town while the William G. Vinyl Elementary School is in the east.
 There is one middle school for grades six through eight and one high school.
 Norwell High School is competitive in academics and sports alike.
 They are called the Clippers with town colors of blue and gold.
 Students may also attend South Shore Regional Vocational Technical School in Hanover for free.
 South Shore Public Charter School serves students from kindergarten through twelfth grade.
 Families must apply and be selected in a lottery process.
 There are a number of private early childhood education centers in town as well.